Montgomery County Theft Crime Lawyers

 Defending Clients Facing Theft Charges in Norristown & Beyond

 At Solomon, Berschler, Campbell & Thomas, P.C., we understand the stakes you face and are prepared to help you avoid the consequences of a conviction.
-Our experienced trial lawyers are dedicated to helping clients avoid the consequences of theft crime convictions.
+Our experienced trial lawyers are dedicated to assisting clients to avoid the consequences of theft crime convictions.

 In Pennsylvania, a theft crime involves stealing another person or party’s movable property (tangible objects such as merchandise or cars) or immovable property (intangible objects such as electronic funds or real estate interest).
 The criminal penalties for theft are based on the value of the stolen property.